sketch-hq/developer.sketch.com/pages/assistants-guides-5-publishing.md

 excerpt: Publishing Sketch Assistants.
 ---

-Sketch Assistants are ordinary JavaScript packages and as such can be published to [Npm](https://www.npmjs.com), the JavaScript package manager, in a few simple steps.

-In practice, publishing means hosting your Assistant's package on a publically accessible URL.
-Npm isn't the only way to publically host your Assistant package but it is fast, easy and free so forms the basis of this guide.

-Once published in this way your Assistant becomes fully shareable - this means that other Sketch users will be automatically prompted to download it when they open a Sketch document that has your Assistant added.
-Additionally, published Assistants will be automatically installed when processing documents with the [CLI](/assistants/cli).
+Publish your Assistant to allow Sketch to automatically fetch it for users when they open a document with it added.

+Published Assistants can also be listed on the Sketch website.
+We recommend publishing to [Npm](https://www.npmjs.com), but self-hosting is also an option.

+Once you've created an Assistant package, for example by generating an Assistant from our [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) repository or following the [Writing a rule](/assistants/writing-a-rule) guide, you're ready to publish.

 ## Publishing to Npm

-Once you've created an Assistant package, for example by generating an Assistant from our [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) repository or following the [Writing a rule](/assistants/writing-a-rule) guide, you're ready to publish it to Npm.

-1. Review the Npm [documentation](https://docs.npmjs.com/packages-and-modules) to familiarize yourself about publishing packages, but read on for a quick guide.
+Review the Npm [documentation](https://docs.npmjs.com/packages-and-modules) to familiarize yourself about publishing packages, but read on for a quick guide.

 1. Ensure you have an npm account and are logged-in to Npm on the command line via `npm login`.
 1. Update your Assistant code as needed, implement any rules you want to and ensure any tests are passing.
 1. Ensure the `name` field in package.json has been set to a valid, unique npm package name.